StevenRice99/COMP-4770/readme.md

 - The mind is called "CleanerMind" instead of "SimpleReflexMind" and it is located in "Assets > Scripts > A1 > Minds".
 - The mind is attached to the cleaner agent.
 - The mind operates by first seeing if its sensors detected if it is standing on a dirty floor tile in which case it stops to clean the current floor tile.
-Otherwise, it moves towards the nearest dirty floor tile which has the highest dirt level meaning it moves towards an extremely dirty floor tile before a very dirty one, and a very dirty one before a dirty one.
+Otherwise, it moves towards the nearest dirty floor tile.

 7. **Add a sensor to detect the location and status of the agent’s current position.**

 - The cleaner agent has two sensors both of which the scripts for can be found in "Assets > Scripts > A1 > Sensors" and both are attached to the cleaner agent.
-- "FloorsSensor" reads all floors in the level and returns their position and dirty level and returns them to the agent in a "FloorsPercept".
+- "FloorsSensor" reads all floors in the level and returns their position and if they are dirty to the agent in a "FloorsPercept".
 - "DirtySensor" detects if the floor tile the agent is currently on is dirty or not and returns this to the agent in a "DirtyPercept".

 8. **Add a suction actuator to change the dirty/clean status of the location of the agent.**